-- 1. Holds students responsible for completing prerequisite conditions before entering internship agreement with student and internship site. - (a) Students must complete all sequenced coursework and receive SP program approval prior to internship with a grade of B- or better in each SP core course. - (b) Students are required to successfully defend their thesis prospectus prior to internship.
-Under special circumstances, the student may seek an extension, based on their committee's recommendation. - (c) Students must complete and document a minimum of 300 hours of practicum experience. - (d) Students must receive a satisfactory rating in knowledge, skills, and dispositions for the winter semester student evaluation prior to internship year. - (e) Districts must agree to accept the student as an intern. - 2.
+- 1. Holds students responsible for completing prerequisite conditions before entering internship agreement with student and internship site. - (a) Students must complete all sequenced coursework and receive SP program approval prior to internship with a grade of B- or better in each SP core course.
+However, courses in which a student receives a B- will be discussed by faculty to determine if the student's skills are sufficient for internship. - (b) Students are required to successfully defend their thesis prospectus prior to internship.
+Under special circumstances, the student may seek an extension, based on their committee's recommendation. - (c) Students must complete and document a minimum of 300 hours of practicum experience. - (d) Students must receive a satisfactory rating in knowledge, skills, and dispositions/work characteristics for the winter semester student evaluation prior to internship year. - (e) Districts must agree to accept the student as an intern. - 2.
 Consults with the site-supervisors regarding student development and performance. - 3.
 Ensures that the school district and school supervisor complete the terms of their agreement with the student, including compensation, reimbursement for expenses, released time for supervision and professional development, etc. - 4.
 Provides regular group supervision for local interns (2 times per month) and individual phone contact or e-mail contact for out-of-state or interns serving in distant locations (2 times per month).
 Contact is intended to provide supportive university supervision throughout the internship. - 5.
-Awards grade and credit for internship hours as requirements are satisfactorily completed.
+Submits grade and credit for internship hours as requirements are satisfactorily completed.